-The laser guide will generate a red colored line on the work surface when the blade is spinning.
-The red laser line will appear as a broken line on the workpiece when the blade assembly is in the uppermost position and the motor switch is activated.
-This broken line will let you see your mark and your laser guide line at the same time, and will assist you in lining up your mark for more accurate cutting of the workpiece.
+Unplug the saw.
+Draw a line on the workpiece.
+When the laser guide switch is turned on it will generate a red line on the work surface.
+This line will let you see your mark and the laser guide line at the same time, and will assist you in lining up the mark for more accurate cutting of the workpiece.

-Align the laser line and your mark with the blade at the uppermost position.
-Once both lines are in alignment, do not move the workpiece until after you have finished cutting.
+Align the laser line and the mark with the blade at the uppermost position.
+Once both lines are in alignment, do not move the workpiece.